 Life Is Precious

 The morning we were pulling out of Nashville my husband took a walk and returned with the news that an RV had burned during the night.
 Our family somehow slept through it all.

-From the details we were able to get from people at the scene we discovered that the occupant did not survive.
+From the details, we were able to get from people at the scene we discovered that the occupant did not survive.
 The news weighed heavy on our hearts all day.
-I prayed for his/her loved whenever I thought of it.
+I prayed for his/her loved ones whenever I thought of it.

-This incident, and a car accident that happened right in front of us in Atlanta, have been BIG reminders to both my husband and myself that we are not guaranteed tomorrow.
+This incident and a car accident that happened right in front of us in Atlanta have been prominent reminders to both my husband and myself that we are not guaranteed tomorrow.

 Don’t put off what you could do today, hug that loved one, end that fight with your spouse, tell your child you love them.

 We spent our first full day in Atlanta at the Georgia Aquarium.
 I have been to over half a dozen or more aquariums in my life, and I have to say the Georgia Aquarium blew them all out of the water!